-There are many factors involved when making these decisions, including staff safety, legal and liability concerns, employee sentiment and privacy, availability of rapid health screening and testing, human resources policies, local government directives and health care advisories as well as the practical and logistical issues around maintaining social distancing within the office.
-The data collected to develop this document is the result of a survey of 60 firms and financial utilities which represent a broad cross section of the financial services industry including GSIBs, Regional Brokerages, Retail and Institutional Firms, Asset Managers and Service Providers.
+There are many factors involved when making decisions regarding return to office, including staff safety, legal and liability concerns, employee sentiment and privacy, availability of rapid health screening and testing, human resources policies, local government directives and health care advisories as well as the practical and logistical issues around maintaining social distancing within the office.
+The data collected to develop this document, dated May 2020, is the result of a survey of 60 firms and financial utilities which represent a broad cross section of the financial services industry including GSIBs, Regional Brokerages, Retail and Institutional Firms, Asset Managers and Service Providers.

 Each firm, using the considerations below, should make individual decisions regarding their strategy and tactics for the new operating environment.
 As this situation evolves and as firms start to execute their plans, other considerations will undoubtedly arise as firms better understand how returning staff to the office will work in practice and evaluate the resulting lessons learned.

 Governance: Organize internal working groups to develop Return to Office strategies and tactics: